arcus/note_deidentification/coder_training_procedure.md

 </figure>

-## Reliability Test
+## Practice Coding

-To make sure all coders are using the ontology the same way, new coders need to pass a reliability test before they begin annotating new notes.
+There will be five notes for you to practice coding on.
+You are encouraged to seek help and ask for clarification during the practice coding; use this as an opportunity to make sure you understand the ontology guidelines.

-To complete your reliability test, log in at arcus.chop.edu, and then select "My Labs" and click to open your Arcus Lab.
+To start the practice coding, log in at arcus.chop.edu, and then select "My Labs" and click to open your Arcus Lab.
 Click the toggle under Lab Status to turn the lab on, and then (once it's available) select Note Annotator from under Lab Tools, and enter the brat username and password.
 Also open the [Ontology Guidelines](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/deid_notes_instructions/deid_notes_annotation_guidelines.md#1) and keep that available in another tab, so you can reference it as you work.

-Navigate to your assigned reliability test directory.
-There will be five note documents.
 For each document you will add, remove, and modify annotations as needed to bring it in line with the Ontology Guidelines.
 As you work, make a note of any instructions in the guidelines that seems unclear to you -- part of the coder training process is improving the materials!

-It will likely take you about an hour to annotate all five notes.

 <div class = "warning">
 <b style="color: rgb(var(--color-highlight));">Warning!</b><br>